Fact check: Trump claims 'growing' crisis on southern border

 “There’s corruption there.
 There’s terrible intimidation," Kelly said, adding that the cartels "are horrifically violent and they hold neighborhoods, cities in a grip of fear that includes police in many cases."

-Claim 8: "Every week, 300 of our citizens are killed by heroin alone, 90 percent of which floods across from southern border"
+Claim 8: "Every week, 300 of our citizens are killed by heroin alone, 90 percent of which floods across from our southern border."

 The State Department estimates that at least 90 percent of America's heroin comes from Mexico, but the vast majority of that enters the U.S. through legal ports of entry.